-What is Foot Mobilisation Technique (FMT)?
+What is Foot Mobilisation Therapy (FMT)?

-Instead of wearing foot orthotics to change foot posture, and therefore improve position and function of all the joints of the lower limb, we achieve this through a series of ‘hands on’ Foot Mobilisation Technique (FMT) treatment sessions.
+Instead of wearing foot orthotics to change foot posture, and therefore improve position and function of all the joints of the lower limb, we achieve this through a series of ‘hands on’ Foot Mobilisation Therapy (FMT) treatment sessions.

-How does a Foot Mobilisation Technique work?
+How does a Foot Mobilisation work?

 FMT identifies which of the many foot joints are stiff and sitting in the wrong position.

 Improves mobility and promotes fluid production around the small joints of the feet by breaking adhesions/restrictions around these joints.

 Returns bones and joints to their original/best position.

 Improves joint function, foot posture, knee posture, hip posture.

 Improves muscle function of the foot and leg, by invigorating the nerve messages sent from the brain to lower limb muscles.

 Reduces excess tissue stress and allows the body to naturally repair itself